Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 • Internal personnel complete annual training programs for information security to help them understand their obligations and responsibilities related to security.

-• Internal users are provisioned access to systems based on role as defined in the access matrix, which is reviewed and approved annually by the Chief Technology Officer.
-The CTO approves any additional access required outside the access matrix.
+• Internal users are provisioned access to systems based on role as defined in the access matrix, which is reviewed and approved annually by the Head of Security.
+Designated system owners approve any additional access required outside the access matrix.

-• The Chief Technology Officer and the Co-founder conduct quarterly user access reviews of production servers, databases, and applications to validate internal user access is commensurate with job responsibilities.
+• The Security team conducts quarterly user access reviews of production servers, databases, and applications to validate internal user access is commensurate with job responsibilities.
 Identified access changes are tracked to remediation.

 • Access to production machines, network devices, and support tools requires a unique ID.

-• Internal user access to systems and applications with service data requires two-factor authentication in the form of user ID / password, and one-time passcode.
+• Internal user access to systems and applications with service data requires two-factor authentication in the form of user ID / password, one-time passcode or other industry best practice.

 • Merge has formal policies for password strength and use of authentication mechanisms.